hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250820236v1-the-mathematicians-assistant-integrating-ai-into-research-practice.md

 ---
 layout: default
-title: The Mathematician's Assistant: Integrating AI into Research Practice
+title: "The Mathematician's Assistant: Integrating AI into Research Practice"
 ---

 # The Mathematician's Assistant: Integrating AI into Research Practice